haganjam/BEF_quant_scale/README.md

 + scripts/03_empirical_analysis/02_benthic_commnunities_tjarno/02_data_cleaning/01_download_data_from_researchbox.R

 If you tell R where to find the unzipped researchbox, it will unzip it and save it to the data folder in this repository.

+## results

+The results folder stores various outputs generated throughout the analysis that may then be called later by other scripts.

 ## scripts